 The evolution of user-generated content (UGC) has reshaped the gaming industry, transforming players from passive consumers into active creators.
 From the early days of modding to the expansive platforms of Roblox and Fortnite, UGC has proven to be a key factor in sustaining long-term engagement and driving growth.

 As web3 technologies continue to emerge, they are set to further enhance the gaming landscape, offering decentralized ownership and new monetization opportunities for both creators and players.
 By embracing UGC and the possibilities of web3, the gaming industry is positioned to create even more immersive, player-driven experiences that will define the future of interactive entertainment.
-You can read more in the full report published by Deliphi here.
+You can read more in the full report here.

 updated: